Tuition and Fee Waivers

 Student Fee Waivers

-Student fees shall be waived for all Wichita State University benefits-eligible employees who are not carrying full-time class loads (undergraduate 12 credit hours; graduate 9 credit hours); adjunct faculty members and lecturers.
+Student fees shall be waived for all Wichita State University benefits-eligible employees, adjunct faculty members and lecturers.
 These university employees must have an appointment for the semester in which the student fee is applicable.

-Student fees shall be waived for currently enrolled students who are working in their cooperative education job or who are performing a required clinical rotation or internship off the WSU campus (defined as the City of Wichita, its contiguous industrial sites and the WSU South and West locations) for the entire semester.
+Student fees shall be waived for enrolled students who are working in their cooperative education or applied learning job, or who are performing a required clinical rotation or internship off the WSU campus (defined as the City of Wichita, its contiguous industrial sites and the WSU South and West locations) for the entire semester.

 Student employees and graduate assistants are not eligible for student fee waivers.

 Tuition Waiver for Kansas Teacher of the Year